jaspector

 Floodplain development within the 100-year floodplain requires a permit.
 New non-agricultural uses in the unincorporated Agricultural Land Use District require Board approval before commencement.

-Typical processing time is The land-use change process includes a Board hearing after staff review; no fixed turnaround time was posted.
+Building permit processing times in unincorporated Benton County, IA typically run The land-use change process includes a Board hearing after staff review; no fixed turnaround time was posted.
+Timelines can vary based on project complexity and current department workload.